bohuang-work/ChatGPT_React_Django/README.md

 ![MUI](https://img.shields.io/badge/MUI-%230081CB.svg?style=for-the-badge&logo=mui&logoColor=white)
 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)

-A full-stack ChatGPT Clone built with Django and React, you can choose the model between GPT-4o and GPT-4o mini and adjust the temperature settings.
+A full-stack ChatGPT Clone built with Django and React, you can choose the model between `GPT-4o` and `GPT-4o mini` and adjust the temperature settings.
-You can also use the weather information function to get the real-time weather data.
+You can also use the `weather function calling` to get the real-time weather data.

 ![Demo](demo.gif)